gramuah/ccnn/README.md

 ### Download a dataset

-In order to download and setup a dataset we recommend to use our scripts:
+In order to download and setup a dataset we recommend to use our scripts.
+To do so, just place you in the $PROJECT directory and run one of the following commands:

 * [TRANCOS dataset](http://agamenon.tsc.uah.es/Personales/rlopez/data/trancos/):